osch/lua-mtstates/README.md

   Returns *"userdata"* for userdata where the *__name* field in the metatable is missing or does not have a corresponding entry in the lua registry.

-  Returns *"mtstates.state"*, or *"mtstates.error"* if the arg is one of the userdata types provided by the mtstates package.
+  Returns *"mtstates.state"* if the arg is the state userdata type provided by this package.

 <!-- ---------------------------------------------------------------------------------------- -->